 Our group has been building a powerful framework for particle simulations called PySPH.
 PySPH is an open source framework for Smoothed Particle Hydrodynamics (SPH) simulations (see the PySPH documentation for details).
 The framework allows users to write SPH simulations in pure Python and generates high-performance code that can be run in serial, or on multiple CPU cores, or on a GPU, or on multiple computers via MPI.
 This framework has been under development at IIT Bombay by my students and myself.
 The latest development version is available at github.

 Here are some older videos made using PySPH.

-My primary research interest is in the computational simulation of fluid flows using particle based methods.
-I have been involved in the development and study of a high resolution random vortex method to simulate 2D incompressible, viscous fluid flows.
+In the past, I have been involved in the development and study of a high resolution random vortex method to simulate 2D incompressible, viscous fluid flows.
 The pictures you see in this page do not represent very high-resolution simulations but are pretty pictures used to show the power and utility of particle methods.
 If you want more details (technical or otherwise) on the vortex method please check my Publications page for more details.
-If you'd like to see more animations, drop by my office sometime (I have a whole bunch!).

 Traditional computational fluid dynamics (CFD) requires the use of a computational grid.
 In contrast, particle methods avoid the use of a grid and track particles carrying fluid properties.
 The lack of a grid allows us to handle complex geometries relatively easily and minimizes numerical diffusion due to the grid.
 The difficulty with the method is that it is harder to implement.
 However, once implemented the method is very useful.